acacereswright/acacereswright.github.io/index.markdown

 **Currently in Progress**

+* Blockchain Specialization.
+University at Buffalo via Coursera.
+  * Introduces the underpinnings and basics of Blockchain techology, and now to apply it
 * Applied Data Science with Python Specalization.
 University of Michigan via Coursera.
   * Learning and practicing skills such as data manipulation, querying, and visualizations, as well as text mining and social media analytics
 * Mathematics for Machine Learning Specalization.
 Imperial College London via Coursera.